General Grievous: Literature

 Grievous starred in his own comic called Star Wars: General Grievous, in which he fights Jedi Master T'chooka D'oon and his Padawan Flyn.
 After Grievous kills D'oon, Kybo returns to the Jedi council with a plan to destroy Grievous once and for all.
 When the council rebukes his vengeful plan, Kybo decides to take this matter into own hands with disastrous results.
 Grievous also appears in the comics in Star Wars: Obsession issue number 4, in which he is on the world of Boz Pity, where he kills two Jedi, Master Soon Bayts and Jedi Council member Adi Gallia.
 Though Windu injures Grievous, Dooku is able to save the general so he may fight another day.

 In the novel Labyrinth of Evil, Grievous plans an invasion of Coruscant alongside Dooku and Sidious.
 He first appears in the novel watching his hated subordinate Nute Gunray flee from a pursuant Republic Strike Force.
 Grievous reluctantly saves Gunray by destroying the fighters.
 Grievous's invasion of the planet Belderone would also be thwarted by Anakin and Obi-Wan due to a careless mistake on Gunray's part.
 Though Gunray resorts to lies, Grievous deduces that he is lying and threatens to kill him.
 Later on the bridge of the Invisible Hand, Dooku watches as Grievous spars his elite Magnaguards.
 Though Grievous wins the fight, Dooku points out several flaws in the general's technique while realizing he is partly to blame for the general's inadequacies.
 Grievous soon launches his invasion on the Republic capital of Coruscant in an attempt to kidnap Supreme Chancellor Palpatine, placing himself on the battlefield once again.
 During the invasion, Grievous battles Mace Windu atop a maglev train while personally trying to capture Palpatine.
 Though Windu overwhelms Grievous in combat, the cyborg outwits the Jedi Guard and takes Palpatine hostage, setting the stage for Revenge of the Sith.

 Video games

-General Grievous has been featured in numerous Star Wars video games.
+General Grievous has been featured in numerous Star Wars video games, as a boss and occasional playable character.